frank26080115/Bones-3D-Printer/ordered_lessons/lesson8.md

  * 120W for the heated bed
  * 30W for the nozzle heater
- * 3 stepper motors, 5W each
+ * 3 stepper motors, 10W each (this is an overestimate)

 The supporting electronics, such as the microcontroller, won't draw much, it should be drawing current in only milliamperes.
+The three cooling fans might use 2 more watts.

-We have 175W total, and if we give it some safety margin, we can look for a 200W or better power supply.
-You can find one higher if you plan on doing upgrades.
+Summing it up, we got 182W as an estimate (for the rest of the math, I'll use 180 instead of 182).
+To give us a safety margin, we can round this up to 200W.
+We can look for a 200W or better power supply.
+You can find one even higher if you plan on doing upgrades.

-If we are using 178W at 12V, then we can calculate the current consumption at this power consumption:
+If we are using 180W at 12V, then we can calculate the current consumption at this power consumption:

 <nobr> Voltage * Current = Power ,</nobr> so <nobr> Power &divide; Voltage = Current </nobr>

-<nobr> 175W &divide; 12V = 14.6A </nobr> (we might round this to 15A later)
+<nobr> 180W &divide; 12V = 15A </nobr>

-(175W is the worst case scenario, typically your bed heater is only fully powered up during pre-heat, and doesn't use much power to maintain heat)
+(182W is the worst case scenario, typically your bed heater is only fully powered up during pre-heat, and doesn't use much power to maintain heat)

 ### AC Input and Conversion